symphonists/unpublishedfilter/README.markdown

 As of version 2.1, this extension also checks for the existence of a publish date and marks and greyes out future entries additionally (using `date` or `publish date` as keywords).
 This only happens when the index table contains a publish status and it only works in conjuction with Date and Time fields so far (version 3.2+ required).

+As of version 2.3, this extension also parses date ranges.
+Date filtering can now be disabled in the configuration.

 # Acknowledgement

 Entypo pictograms by [Daniel Bruce](http://www.entypo.com).